transientskp/tkp/documentation/userref/config/overview.rst

 ``job_params.cfg``
    Configuration for each stage of the pipeline run represented by this job.
-   This contains all the end-user tunable parameters which are relevant to Trap operation. :ref:`See here <job_params_cfg>` for details.
+   This contains all the end-user tunable parameters which are relevant to TraP operation. :ref:`See here <job_params_cfg>` for details.

 .. _configparser:

 Configuration file syntax
 =========================

-Several of the Trap's configuration files -- :ref:`pipeline.cfg
+Several of the TraP's configuration files -- :ref:`pipeline.cfg
 <pipeline_cfg>`, :ref:`inject.cfg <tkp-inject>`, :ref:`job_params.cfg
 <job_params_cfg>` -- use the Python :mod:`ConfigParser` file format.
 This is
 defined by the Python standard library, and you should refer to its documentation for a comprehensive reference.
-However, it is worth noting a few salient points that may be of relevance to the Trap user.
+However, it is worth noting a few salient points that may be of relevance to the TraP user.

 These files are divided into named sections: the name comes at the top of the section, surrounded by square brackets (``[`` and ``]``).
 Within a section,